Meirtz/HiddenGuard/README.md

 Refer to the datasets/ folder for more details on how to access and preprocess these datasets.

-License
+## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License.